 The flowers are blooming, the little ducks are swimming in the pond and the families are walking together and enjoying the season.
 Sounds like a recipe for a great family outing!

 Most mothers share a common denominator – they are the glue that holds the household together.
 And that also means they have lot of stress from taking care of everyone and everything.

 Make Mom a coupon book with coupons she can use any time she needs a break.
 Coupon ideas include cooking, cleaning, massages, chores, taking her to dinner, date night, or taking care of some of the items on the “honey-do” list.

 Coupon books are great for involving children too.
 Let them suggest some ideas for “coupons” they think their mother might enjoy.

-3. Cook Mom’s favorite dinner.
-Spring is the perfect time to have a BBQ or have a nice home cooked meal out on the patio.
+Spring is the perfect time to have a BBQ or have a nice home-cooked meal out on the patio.
 Cook Mom’s favorite dinner and be sure to include lots of fresh spring veggies from the local farmer’s market.

-Top off the meal with Mom’s favorite desert (just don’t let Mom make it!).
+Top off the meal with Mom’s favorite dessert (just don’t let Mom make it!).

 If there are some home repairs or improvement projects you’ve been putting off, use this time to get those done for her.
 Don’t have any?
 Surprise her with an inexpensive project like painting a room.